vikkki/SinCE/README.md

 After the analysis, parameter records and suerat object of current run can be download, you can have a further study of your data, and if necessary, the same parameter record are also appliable for the next run.

-While developing SinCE, I'm more than glad to have your feedback;) Hope we can have a good time play with data.
+While developing SinCE, I'm more than glad to have your feedback;) Hope we can have a good time playing with data.

 ### Installation and lauch